gautierdag/plancraft/README.md

     )
     observation = env.step(move_action)
     # observation["inventory"] contains the updated symbolic inventory
-    # observation["pov"] contains the updated image of the inventory
+    # observation["image"] contains the updated image of the inventory

     # smelt one iron ore
     # [from, to, quantity]